Calgary’s Top Fish Stores

 Even though Calgary is affectionately known as Cowtown, there are places to find fresh seafood, if you know where to look.
 And each of the stores has something distinct, whether it’s known for selling only sustainable products, for offering recipe cards and preparation suggestions, or for having a restaurant right next door.

-This market is probably the one that's the most well-known in Calgary.
+This market is probably the one that’s the most well-known in Calgary.
 It was founded by Bert Malthouse in 1907 and has been selling fresh fish to Calgarians for more than 100 years now.
 Depending on what arrives each week and what’s in season, you can find everything from Ahi tuna to organic sturgeon to scallops and mussels.
 Check its website or social media pages to see what arrives fresh to Billingsgate each week.
-(And stop by the restaurant for chowder, oysters or fish and chips before you do your shopping.)
+It’s main location in the Stadium Shopping Centre closed in late 2015 after a fire destroyed several businesses.
+It has a stall at Market on Macleod and a temporary booth at Community Natural Foods.

 Now under new management, Blu Seafood and Market sells a range of fresh, frozen and smoked fish.
 While the fresh fish stocked and sold depends on what’s in season, items can include Ahi tuna, cod, halibut, snapper and more.
 There’s also plenty of shellfish to choose from – there are even escargot to pair with your bacon wrapped scallops or langoustine tails – and ready-prepared items, like crab cakes and salmon burgers.